nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/routing.md

 e.g. `/+example$/ixu` will be converted to the Regexp object `/^\/+example$\/ixu/`

 ## allow_dup_slash

-`allow_dup_slash` directive fixing whether routes match on URLswhich  contained duplicate slashes.
+Whether to allow duplicate slash on request URLs.

-* true to routes will match even if a URL contains duplicate slashes such as `http://example.com//path/to//some`.
+`true` to routes will match even if a request URL contains duplicate slashes such as `http://example.com//path/to//some`,

-* false to does not allow duplicate slashes.
+`false` to does not convert duplicate slashes to single slash on requet URLs.

-The default value of `allow_dup_slash` is `false`.
+The default is `false`.

+## template_file_extension
+A file extension for template files.

+The default is `tpl`, so your template files are supposed to be named like `example.tpl`.

+## layout_file_extension
+A file extension for layout files.

+The default is `tpl`, so your layout files are supposed to be named like `example.tpl`.

 # Setting Routes With URL Path Parameters
 There is no need to rewrite URLs for URL path parameters in web server side.